Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization

-To address this optimization problem, we employ the Mixed-Variable Multi-Objective Bayesian Optimization (MixMOBO) algorithm \cite{sheikh2022bayesian}.
+To address this optimization problem, we employ the Mixed-Variable Multi-Objective Bayesian Optimization (MixMOBO) algorithm \citep{sheikh2022bayesian}.
 This framework is capable of handling both continuous and categorical variables, and has demonstrated efficiency in optimizing noisy black-box functions with limited evaluation budgets.
-Although MixMOBO \edt{was previously} applied in multi-objective settings for architected meta-materials and fluid-structure systems, here it is adopted in a single-objective optimization setting, with the goal of maximizing propulsive efficiency.
-MixMOBO combines multiple acquisition functions such as Expected Improvement, Probability of Improvement, Upper Confidence Bound, and Stochastic Monte Carlo under a hedging strategy, thereby improving robustness across diverse objective landscapes.
-Following best practices \cite{sheikh2022bayesian, sheikh2022optimization}, an initial sampling size of approximately 10–20\% of the total budget is employed.
+In this study, MixMOBO is adopted in a single-objective discrete-parameter setting with the in-built HedgeMO strategy to ensure robustness, with the goal of maximizing propulsive efficiency.
+The design space is discretized to take advantage of MixMOBO's efficiency when dealing with mixed-variables and to ensure that the algorithm does not get stuck during exploration in a high-frequency response region \citep{sheikh2022optimization}.
+Following best practices \citep{sheikh2022bayesian, sheikh2022optimization}, an initial sampling size of approximately 10–20\% of the total budget is employed.

-To validate the efficacy of MixMOBO for the present optimization problem, we also \edt{test} it on a set of standard benchmark functions commonly used in the literature, namely the Spherical, Rastrigin, and Styblinski–Tang functions, see Fig.~\ref{fig:benchmark}, along with a customized anisotropic function designed to mimic the characteristics of the swimming profile design space.
-The optimization performance is quantified using the normalized reward metric, defined as:
+To validate the efficacy of MixMOBO for the present optimization problem, we also \edt{test} it on a set of standard 6D benchmark functions commonly used in the literature, namely the Spherical, Rastrigin, Styblinski–Tang, and anisotropic Amalgamated test functions, with design space similar to our swimming profile optimization design space.
+The test functions definitions and settings are same as \citep{sheikh2022optimization}.
+Each test function was run for 10 independent runs and performance was quantified using the normalized reward metric, defined as: